suhock/php-dependency-injection/README.md

 }
 ```

-Within a scope, services registered with `addScoped*` methods resolve to one
+Within a scope, services added with `addScoped*` methods resolve to one
 instance per scope, and every dependency in their graph is resolved from the
 scope, so transient services requested from a scope also receive the scope's
 scoped instances.
 Singleton services resolve to the same instance no matter